My work is in a constant state of evolution.

 She comes from a family of artists and by age 5 Susan was tutored in the art of origami and sumi ink drawing by her Japanese godmother as well as water colors from her father.
 She spent her teens deconstructing dressmaking as a punk fashionista.
 Washington then went to work in the NYC fashion industry for 15 years until relocating to the Poconos where she commuted into DUMBO Brooklyn, working for an art publishing company.

-After several years she decided to pursue her own love of the arts and creating and began working towards her degree in fine art after which she traveled to London where she spent her time working under the guidance of artist/photographer Stephen Washington.
-They fell in love, married and both relocated to the States where they have a studio together in the Pocono Mountains.
+After several years she decided to pursue her own love of the arts and creating and began working towards her degree in fine art after which she traveled to London, working with artist/photographer Stephen Washington.
+They fell in love, he relocated to the States where they have a studio together in the Pocono Mountains.

 Susan has continued to push her own boundaries, re-inventing her own work with each piece and carrying something new to the next, unafraid of exploring while continuing to keep a cohesive thread, recognizably her own.

-Susan work is now collected internationally and she is represented by galleries in Los Angeles, Chicago, Washington DC and the UK.
+Susan's work is now collected internationally and she is represented by galleries in Los Angeles, Chicago, Washington DC and the UK.
+Her work can also be seen at Holly Hunt in NYC.

 Featured "In The Studio" on Saatchi Art 2/2016